Degree: Associate of Applied Science (AAS)

 - ability to read orders, test results, instructions, labels differentiate color, consistency

 - must be able to hear heart sounds, etc.

 - must be able to palpate and distinguish heat/cold

 Environmental conditions include procedures that involve handling blood and body fluids using universal precautions.

 Program Requirements: Upon admission and during the course of the program, the radiologic faculty will carefully observe and evaluate the student’s suitability for the profession.
 If, in the opinion of the radiologic faculty, a student does not exhibit professional behavior, the student may be asked to withdraw from the program.

 Selected learning experiences will be provided at the cooperating hospitals within the geographic areas served by the college.
 The student is expected to provide transportation to such facilities.
 Travel, time and expense, must be anticipated because of program design and location.
-Travel distance will vary from 1-60 miles one way from your home campus depending on the hospital clinical assignment.
+Travel distance will vary, and can be more than 60 miles one way from your home campus, depending on the hospital clinical assignment.
 Travel can regularly exceed 60 miles from your home, depending on your residence location and the hospital clinical assignment.
 The program cannot guarantee clinical placement close to all students’ homes.
 Students will rotate to a minimum of two clinical sites, at different locations during the clinical component of the program.

 Criminal Background Checks/Drug Testing: